What is Orton-Gillingham?

 Can parents observe lessons?

 Yes.
-We encourage parents to observe so they can better understand how their child learns, what their child is learning, and how to be a support and advocate.
+We encourage parents to observe so they can better understand how their child learns, what their child is learning, how to best do Practice Work with their student and to be an informed advocate for their child.

 Is there practice work?